republicofmakers/republicofmakers/README.md

 ## 👤 About Me

-Born in 1997 in Turkey, I developed an early curiosity for how things work and pursued engineering to turn that curiosity into innovation.
+Born in 1997 in Turkey, I’ve always been curious about how things work — a curiosity that naturally evolved into a passion for engineering and innovation.
-After completing secondary education in Ankara, I moved abroad to expand my horizons and technical expertise.

 I hold a **Bachelor’s degree in Electronics Engineering** from **Hankuk University of Foreign Studies (HUFS)** in South Korea — a journey that strengthened my engineering foundation, adaptability, and global perspective.
 Nearly all of my studies were **funded through scholarships**, reflecting my dedication, discipline, and consistent academic excellence.